CaptainDario/DaKanji-Dictionary/README.md

   * radkfile-x.x.x.json
   * kradfile-x.x.x.json

-Now, you need to make sure that your python environment have all the requirements from `requirments.txt`.
+Now, you need to make sure that your python environment has all the requirements from `requirments.txt` installed.
 You can use `python -m pip install -r requirements.txt` if you want to install them on your main environment, or use `python -m pip install virtualenv`, followed by `virtualenv venv`.